-&lt;sup>42 NCDEQ Community Mapping System (arcgis.com)

-Screening and Mapping Tool (EJSCREEN), several of these sites are located in the estimated 100-year flood plain, which may create an increased risk of spills and leaching during flood events.
-Haywood County also contains several "potentially underserved" block groups as of 2019, according to NC DEQ'S Community Mapping System, putting vulnerable populations at risk of exposure from flooded hazardous sites.
+The high likelihood of flooding impacts and proximity of hazardous sites in this region has the potential to create added risk for protected classes, vulnerable populations, and underserved communities due to the possibility of toxic exposures when flooding occurs at or near hazardous sites.
+According to the North Carolina Department of Environmental Quality (NC DEQ) Community Mapping System, Haywood County is home to hazardous sites and potentially hazardous sites, particularly along Interstate 40 and the Great Smoky Mountain Expressway (see table below).
+According to the U.S. Environmental Protection Agency (EPA) Environmental Justice Screening and Mapping Tool (EJSCREEN), several of these sites are located in the estimated 100-year flood plain, which may create an increased risk of spills and leaching during flood events.
+Haywood County also contains several "potentially underserved" block groups as of 2019, according to NC DEQ'S Community Mapping System that could be at risk of exposure from flooded hazardous sites.